|

 can be made for prospecting and mining minerals

+resources in the western regions.
 Foreign invested prospecting, if not for oil

 and gas, will have the fee for using the prospecting